DIY-Baazar/vuelicity/README.md

-# diybaazar-vue
+# Vuelicity

-Vue Frontend of DIY Baazar
+Vuelicity is a collection of UI components for Vue 3 using Tailwind CSS 4.